drvasanthi/RTL-Synthesis-Workshop/README.md

 endmodule

 ```
-The following figure shows simulated waveform and synthesis output.
-As it can be seen in simulated output, output is latched for 01 conditions.

-It can be seen in the synthesis output, D-latch is present at the output.
+It can be seen in the `synthesis output`, D-latch is present at the output.

 ![image](https://user-images.githubusercontent.com/67214592/183260234-e371316a-0f61-40af-9cf6-ceddb210758d.png)